 If your qualification is not listed above, please contact the Student Administration team at email@example.com for further advice.

 If English is not your first language, please see our English language requirements.

-We are interested in your creative potential so please prepare a portfolio of work you have completed so far.
-We are not looking for perfection as we appreciate you may still be developing work.
+We’ll invite you to an informal interview where we'd like to see evidence of your creative potential.
+Please prepare a portfolio of work you have completed so far.
+We're not looking for perfection as we appreciate you may still be developing work.
 We would like to see: